Castles and Town Walls of King Edward in Gwynedd: English Civil War and aftermath

+Conwy Castle, drawn by Thomas Rowlandson before Victorian restoration.
+The slighted Bakehouse Tower, with a large chunk of wall missing, is second from left.

 The English Civil War broke out in 1642 between the Royalist supporters of Charles I and the supporters of Parliament.
 The fortifications in North Wales were held by supporters of the king and in some cases became strategically important as part of the communications route between royal forces operating in England and supplies and reinforcements in Ireland.
 The castles and towns' defences were repaired at considerable expense and brought back into service, garrisoned by local Royalists.
 Parliament gained the upper hand in England, however, and by 1646 its armies were able to intervene in North Wales.
 Caernarfon, Beaumaris and Conwy were taken that year.
 Harlech – the last fortress to hold out for the king – surrendered in March 1647, marking the end of the first phase of the civil war.

 In the aftermath of the war, Parliament ordered the slighting of castles across the country, deliberately destroying or damaging the structures to prevent them being used in any subsequent Royalist uprisings.
 North Wales proved to be a special case, as there were concerns that Charles II might lead a Presbyterian uprising in Scotland and mount a sea-borne attack on the region.
 Conwy, Caernarfon and Beaumaris were initially garrisoned by Parliament to defend against such an attack.
 Conwy was later partially slighted in 1655, but Caernarfon and Beaumaris escaped entirely.
 Harlech, less of a potential Scottish target, was rendered unusable by Parliament, but was not totally demolished.

 In 1660 Charles II was restored to the throne and ownership of the castles changed once again.
 Beaumaris was restored to the control of the Bulkeley family, traditionally the constables of the castle, who promptly stripped the castle of any remaining materials, including the roofs, and Conwy was returned to the Conway family, who stripped down the castle for lead and timber, reducing it to a ruin as well.
 Charles' new government regarded Caernarfon's castle and town walls as a security risk and ordered them to be destroyed, but this order was never carried out, possibly because of the costs involved in doing so.